Profile: Jean-Pierre Bemba, DR Congo's ex-rebel and vice-president

 In one case, three generations of the same family were gang-raped while their relatives were forced to watch.

-His lawyers say the fighters were no longer under his command after they crossed the border.
+His lawyers said the fighters were no longer under his command after they crossed the border.

 He was sentenced to 18 years in jail.